What to do and see in Kathmandu

 Bhaktapur Durbar Square

 Bhaktapur Durbar Square is a bit far.
-To reach this Bhaktapur, you will have to travel by bus or in a cab/taxi.
-The distance is around 13 kilometers from Kathmadu.
+To reach Bhaktapur, you will have to travel by bus or in a cab/taxi.
+The distance is around 13 kilometers from Kathmandu.
 After you reach Bhaktapur, you will find that it is the least populated and the cleanest among the three cities.
 It is well maintained and the beauty this glorious city displays is rich in culture.

 The square is filled with temples that are of historical importance.
 This UNESCO world heritage site houses some of the most famous temples like the five-storeyed temple or Nyatapola and the fifty five windowed palace.
 The place is just simply majestic and a pleasure to the eyes.
 If you have time to make it to only one durbar square, go for Bhaktapur's.

 The main attraction of this temple is an ancient Buddhist stupa.
 The hill is filled with several Chaityas devoted to Buddhism.
-You will find statues, bihars and a museum all devoted to Gautam Buddha who was born in Nepal.
+You will find statues, monasteries and a museum – all devoted to Gautam Buddha who was born in Nepal.
 You'll also find a Hindu temple of Harati Devi and the temple of Manjushree at the back.
-There will be monkeys as the name suggests and do not forget to go behind the hill to Buddha Park.
+There will be monkeys as the name suggests and do not forget to go behind the hill to visit Buddha Park.

 Boudhanath is in the north-eastern corner of the valley.
 Here you'll find a giant stupa which in design is similar to that of Swayambhunath.
 The stupa is bigger but you won't have to climb a hill to reach it.
-This ancient stupa looks marvelous and you will find people worshipping it and going around to circle Boudhanath.
+This ancient stupa looks marvelous, and you will find people worshipping it and going around to circle Boudhanath.
 You can of course join them.
 Remember to go clock wise.

 The place is also filled with restaurants and gift shops.
 You will find interesting Buddhist music playing around the location.
 This is one of the biggest stupa dedicated to Buddhism.
 Nearby, you will also find several monastaries.